FDio/csit/resources/tools/testbed-setup/README.rst

   machines that will be provisioned (does not need to be PXE server).
 - User `testuser` with password `Csit1234` is created with home folder initialized on all target machines that will be provisioned.
-- SSH keys for no pass access are copied to all target machines that will be
-  provisioned: `ssh-copy-id x.x.x.x`.
 - Inventory directory is created with same or similar content as `inventories/lf_inventory` in `inventories/` directory (`sample_inventory` can be used).